DataLinx/php-package-template/docs/Running tests for a specific PHP version.md

 3. Configure the `appserver` service:
     * Set `appmount` to `delegated`.
     * Set the volume mounts as seen below.
-4If you have a tooling entry for a composer script, you must update `cmd` to use the long `composer run-script myscript` format, because the merge plugin [does not support the short `composer myscript` format](https://github.com/wikimedia/composer-merge-plugin#merge-scripts).
+4. If you have a tooling entry for a composer script, you must update `cmd` to use the long `composer run-script myscript` format, because the merge plugin [does not support the short `composer myscript` format](https://github.com/wikimedia/composer-merge-plugin#merge-scripts).

 You should end up with a custom `lando.yml` file that looks somewhat like this:
 ```yaml